ClubObsidian/Windows-10-Privacy/README.md

 # Windows-10-Privacy
-Disables features in Windows 10 that hinder privacy.
+Disables features in Windows 10 that are an invasion of privacy